TilmanNeumann/java-math-library/README.md

 ## Credits

 Big thanks to
-* Dario Alpern for the permission to use his Block-Lanczos solver under GPL 3, and
+* Dario Alpern for the permission to use his Block-Lanczos solver under GPL 3
-* Graeme Willoughby for his great comments on the BigInteger algorithms in the SqrtInt, SqrtExact, Root and PurePowerTest classes.
+* Graeme Willoughby for his great comments on the BigInteger algorithms in the SqrtInt, SqrtExact, Root and PurePowerTest classes
+* Thilo Harich for many communications and his open source code on the Lehman factoring method